Meet Our Team

 ROZANNE STRYDOM

-Rozanne is a Program Coordinator for the P3 Cohort and the Alberta Provincial Surveillance Program for Moderate to Severe Neonatal Hypoxic-ischemic Encephalopathy (HIE).
-She works for the Department of Obstetrics and Gynecology at the University of Calgary.
-Previously, Rozanne worked in education.
+Rozanne is a Program Coordinator for the P3 Cohort.
+She studied childhood development in her undergrad and went on to study and work in education.
 She has lived many lives in South Africa, Hong Kong, California, Fort McMurray and Calgary.
-Outside of work, Rozanne can probably be found getting lost somewhere with her dog, Boris.
+Outside of work, Rozanne is probably getting lost somewhere with her dog, Boris.

 SELPHEE TANG